cdoublev/css/doc/parse/README.md

 Other observations:

-  - step 3 of *parse a stylesheet* is *create a new stylesheet, with its location set to `location`*, with *location* wrapped in an anchor link pointing to a definition in CSSOM as a *state item* of `CSSStyleSheet`, which would mean that *parse a stylesheet* should return a `CSSStyleSheet`, whose *value* should then be interpreted as defined by *parse a CSS stylesheet*, but returning `CSSStyleSheet` from *parse a stylesheet* would be discordant with *parse a rule*, which should return a plain object
+  - step 3 of *parse a stylesheet* is *create a new stylesheet, with its location set to `location`*, with *location* anchored to its definition in CSSOM as a *state item* of `CSSStyleSheet`, which would mean that *parse a stylesheet* should return a `CSSStyleSheet`, whose *value* should then be interpreted as defined by *parse a CSS stylesheet*, but returning `CSSStyleSheet` from *parse a stylesheet* would be discordant with *parse a rule*, which should return a plain object
   - Cascade 4 defines *fetch an `@import`*, whose step 4 sets `CSSImportRule.styleSheet` to the result of *parse a stylesheet*, confirming that it should return a `CSSStyleSheet`, and the next section defines that *it must be interpreted as a CSS style sheet*, similarly as in *parse a CSS stylesheet*, but the procedure has been removed in Cascade 5
   - Syntax 3 defines that *"parse a stylesheet" is intended to be the normal parser entry point, for parsing stylesheets* but in the HTML specification (see issue below), the procedures for processing `HTMLStyleElement` or `HTMLLinkElement` should create a CSS style sheet object, and initiating the parsing of their CSS content is left undefined (see issue below)
   - CSSOM defines that an HTTP `Link` header referencing a style sheet, should run *create a CSS style sheet*, whose steps neither include *parse a stylesheet* or *parse a CSS stylesheet*